 The most important reason for using a panic bar on the doors in your facility is for the safety of your building’s occupants.
 Crowding at congested exits has been shown to increase the risk of injury during fires and other emergencies that require rapid evacuation.

-In addition, high-stress situations cause a reduction in fine motor skills, which could make it difficult for an employee to enter a security code or unlock a traditional door with a key in the event of an emergency.
+In addition, high-stress situations cause a reduction in fine motor skills.
+This could make it difficult for an employee to enter a security code in the event of an emergency.

 In addition to being a great safety feature, you should incorporate panic bars into your exit doors in cases in which they are legally required.
 According to the latest International Building Code (2018), it is required that facilities that have a classification of “high hazard,” “Education,” or “Assembly” have panic bars installed.
 They also require that buildings that have an occupancy of 50 or more people have bars on their egress doors.

 The IBC may not fully apply to your region or jurisdiction, but other governing bodies, such as OSHA, may.
-Generally, any educational or high-hazard facility will be required to have panic bars and fire-rated materials at emergency points of egress.
-One of the best ways to check on your requirements is to contact your local code enforcement office or county permit board to make sure that your business is in compliance.
+Generally, any educational or high-hazard facility will be required to have panic bars.
+One of the best ways to check is to verify compliance with local code enforcement office.

-If you need panic bars or full egress doors for your facility, CDF Distributors can provide you with the best products at unbeatable prices.
+CDF Distributors offers top-quality panic bars and egress doors at unbeatable prices for your facility.
 We offer fire-rated and standard options in a variety of finishes to match any style.
 Contact us today!